 See the World Differently

 When SIL sensor models are not available, Hardware-in-the-Loop (HIL) tethering to real-time simulation environments is a possibility.
-For example, a physical sensor, residing elsewhere in a HIL test bench (such as dSPACE system, etc.) can be aimed at a miniature model, or instructed to communicate directly with information from an executable simulation environment.
+For example, a physical sensor, residing elsewhere in a HIL test bench (such as a dSPACE system, etc.) can be aimed at a miniature model, or instructed to communicate directly with information from an executable simulation environment.

-If human participation is required (as is often the case, for virtual test driving, sign-off, etc.), sensor + HIL/SIL environments can be connected to engineering class Driver-in-the-Loop (DIL) simulator labs.
+If human participation is required (as is often the case, for virtual test driving, sign-off, etc.), sensors + HIL/SIL environments can be connected to engineering class Driver-in-the-Loop (DIL) simulator labs.
 The “engineering-class” definition is key, because this allows co-execution of world-space content that is appropriate for “sensor eyes” as well as “human eyes.”
 (As discussed in previous articles, what is pleasing to the human eye may or may not be pleasing to HIL or SIL sensors!)

 Should all engineering-class DIL simulator laboratories have communication bridges with HIL benches?
 At this slice in history, the answer is probably “yes.”
 After all, a DIL simulator lab's primary purpose is to provide human participants – drivers / occupants / evaluators – with salient sensory information, so they will behave as if they are interacting with real cars.
 And these days, cars are equipped with devices that can't be staged for evaluation in any other way.